vanviegen/olmdb/README.md

 1. First replay all of the *reads* the transaction has performed (and stored in the read buffer) in its initial phase, verifying that the results are still the same based on the stored checksums.
 If not, the transaction has been raced by another transaction.
 Writes for this transaction will not be performed, and the 'raced' status is communicated back to committing code.
 2. All of the writes are performed on LMDB.
 This should never fail, under normal circumstances.
 The 'success' status is communicated back to the committing code.

 After a batch of OLMDB transactions has been processed, the LMDB transaction is committed, and work can be started on the next batch.
-Batching commits can help write performance, as writes to pages in the top regions of b-tree can often be shared between transactions.
+Batching commits can improve write performance immensely, as writes to pages in the top regions of b-tree and file syncs can usually be shared between transactions.

 ### Retryable transactions
 The high-level API, written in TypeScript provides a `transact(func)` method that runs a function within the context of an OLMDB transaction.
 This transaction context is preserved in [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage), so that you can just call functions like `put` and `get` without having to pass along a transaction object.
 This can be convenient when database accesses are deeply nested.

 After the provided function is done running, `transact()` does an OLMDB commit, and (for read/write transactions) registers a callback function.
 In case it gets called with a 'raced' status, the function will be executed again within a new transaction context.
-This happens up to three times before giving up.
+This happens up to four times before giving up.

 ### Scaling
-LMDB allows multiple processes (on the same machine) to safely operate on the same database file.
-However, only one read/write transaction will be allowed to run at a time.
-So when scaling your deployment by creating multiple JavaScript processes, each of these will create its own worker thread, but only one of them will be committing transactions at a time.
-Given the trade-offs that LMDB makes, this is close to the best we can do (though coordinating between processes to share a single write-commit thread may be slightly more efficient, but a lot more complex/fragile).
+You can run as many JavaScript processes, and within each as many concurrent request handlers as you want.
+LMDB allows multiple processes (on the same machine) to safely run read-only transaction in the same database file simultaneously.
+All read/write operations are committed to LMDB by the single threaded commit worker daemon, which may be a bottleneck for write-heavy workloads, though it's highly efficient and sure therefore scale to thousands of transactions per second.

-I expect this architecture to be able to provide huge throughput and very low latencies, though actual performance tests haven't been done yet.
+In the `benchmark` directory you can find the start of a benchmarking suite to get some feel for performance.

+OLMDB can only scale vertically, on a single server.
 In case you eventually need to scale beyond a single server, that can only be done at the application level.

 ## API Reference